> "What are you preparing? You're always preparing! Just go!" -- Spaceballs

 See also the Integrations section of the Admin Guide.

 A basic Dataverse installation runs fine on modest hardware.
-For example, as of this writing the test installation at http://phoenix.dataverse.org is backed by a single virtual machine with two 2.8 GHz processors, 8 GB of RAM and 50 GB of disk.
+For example, in the recent past we had a test instance backed by a single virtual machine with two 2.8 GHz processors, 8 GB of RAM and 50 GB of disk.

 In contrast, before we moved it to the Amazon Cloud, the production installation at https://dataverse.harvard.edu was backed by six servers with two Intel Xeon 2.53 Ghz CPUs and either 48 or 64 GB of RAM.
 The three servers with 48 GB of RAM run were web frontends running Glassfish 4 and Apache and were load balanced by a hardware device.
 The remaining three servers with 64 GB of RAM were the primary and backup database servers and a server dedicated to running Rserve.
 Multiple TB of storage were mounted from a SAN via NFS.